-The actual Master Plan Amendment area is very limited in size (5.6± acres) and will have no impact on parks and recreation facilities.
-However, the overall project will expand parks and recreation opportunities by including public park space and trail connections (refer to accompanying PUD).
+The actual Zoning Map Amendment area is very limited in size (5.6 acres) and will have no impact on parks and recreation facilities.
+However, the overall project will expand parks and recreation opportunities by including public park space and trail connections.